412 West Bridge Street

 The Friends of Keytesville, Inc. was organized in 1964 with the goal of preserving Keytesville’s history.
 Currently the Friends of Keytesville, Inc. maintains two properties: the Sterling Price Museum located at 412 Bridge Street, Keytesville, MO, and the 1853 Presbyterian Church, 110 Hill Street, Keytesville, MO.

 The Price Museum is open from May 15th through October 15th, Monday through Friday, 2:00pm ’til 5:00pm.
-It houses artifacts from the life of Sterling Price, an early settler from Virginia who settled in Chariton County shortly after Missouri became a state, and who besides being a prosperous farmer, served in the US Army in the Mexican War in 1848, then was Governor of Missouri from 1852-1856, and later was a General in the US Civil War in the 1860’s.
+It houses artifacts from the life of Sterling Price, an early settler from Virginia who settled in Chariton County shortly after Missouri became a state, and who besides being a prosperous farmer, served in the US Army in the Mexican War in 1848, then was Governor of Missouri from 1852-1856.

 Besides Price artifacts from his time in Chariton County, the museum houses an extensive Native American arrowhead collection, numerous fossils and geological specimens, antique household goods and furnishings, and vintage farm equipment, as well as WWI and WWII memorabilia.